neilblom/wordlist-writer/docs/Glossary.md

   * manual ↔ manus
   * biology ↔ bios

-Cognate Tier
-* metadata describing cognate category
-* tiers:
-  * latin
-  * greek
-  * biblical
-  * general
-* used for color-coded highlighting

-Cognates (Official)
-* published cognate entries stored in Supabase
-* used for highlight pipeline
-* used for alphabetical dictionary

-Cognates (Pending)
-* newly added or edited cognates awaiting publication
-* override official entries in merged dictionary
-* stored in Supabase

-Cognate Window
+Cognate Window (Phase 2)
 * Column B in the top panel
-* contains detected cognates and alphabetical dictionary
+* displays detected cognates only
-* clicking highlights matching tokens and inserts cognate into master list
+* clicking highlights matching tokens and inserts English lemma into master list

-COGNATE_MAP (Deprecated)
-* original static cognate map
-* replaced by mergedCognateMap
+* no alphabetical dictionary
+* no dictionary profiles
+* no pending or official cognates

 Collector
 * logic inside highlight pipeline that pushes violation objects into curriculumViolations